Learning When to Plan: Efficiently Allocating Test-Time Compute for LLM Agents: Introduction

 A key insight from recent work on LLM reasoning is the role of \textit{test-time compute} --- the ability to allocate additional computational resources to more difficult problems~\citep{snell2024scaling, guo2025deepseek}.
 For humans, difficult tasks often require deliberate thinking.
 Similarly, LLMs benefit from dedicating extra processing to explicitly reason through steps via chain-of-thought~\citep{wei2022chain}.
 In settings like math problem-solving and code generation, reasoning can enable models to explore possible answers before settling on a response in a manner akin to search~\citep{xiang25, prystawski2023think, ruis2024procedural}.
 Reasoning LLMs trained to effectively use additional test-time compute on single-step tasks have also been shown to make extremely effective zero-shot agents~\citep{yao23}.
 However, a critical open question remains: \emph{Can we further improve an LLM's ability to effectively allocate test-time compute on sequential decision-making tasks?} On the challenging agentic benchmark BALROG~\citep{paglieri2024balrog}, reasoning models have thus far only shown marginal gains over models immediately producing the next action~\citep{balrogleaderboard}.

 In agentic tasks, planning naturally emerges as a multi-step analogue to single-step chain-of-thought reasoning.
-Rather than committing immediately to a single next action, an agent can invest computational resources to better understand the current state and anticipate the outcome of future actions sequences.
+Rather than committing immediately to a single next action, an agent can invest computational resources to better understand the current state and anticipate the outcomes of future actions sequences.
+Crucially, unlike static single-turn tasks like MATH or GSM8K \citep{hendrycks2021measuring, cobbe2021gsm8k}, these agentic environments require maintaining plans over long horizons of interaction, executing multiple steps before replanning is required.
 Plans can serve as a guide for subsequent actions and improve the strategic coherence of future behaviour.
 However, introducing explicit planning presents its own critical challenge: deciding precisely when an agent should plan.
 This decision must carefully balance the performance improvements gained from more informed decision-making against the computational cost and additional variance in behaviour incurred by frequent replanning.

 To formalise this problem, we develop a framework for modelling the cost-benefit trade-offs of planning in partially-observable environments.
 According to our framework, agents should allocate test-time compute for planning only when anticipated improvements in policy performance outweigh the associated computational costs and any instability or noise induced by excessive replanning.